qlik-oss/core-website/docs/licensing.md

 ## Licensed

-The exact model for buying Qlik Core will be announced later this year, and will require a side-car license service to unlock the Qlik Associative Engine service.
-See the [Licenses service documentation](./services/licenses.md) for additional information and how you can prepare your solution for Qlik Core licensing.
+Running Qlik Core with a license requires a side-car license service which unlocks the Qlik Associative Engine service.
+See the [Licenses service documentation](./services/licenses.md) for additional information on how you can prepare your solution for Qlik Core licensing.

 !!!
-Note "Getting a beta license"
+Note "Getting a license"
-    During the beta you can get a license by [filling out this form](./license-registration.md).

-    You will also need to pass in a setting to Qlik Associative Engine to enable licensing.
+    You can purchase your license by contacting sales [here](https://www.qlik.com/us/try-or-buy/buy-now) You will also need to pass in a setting to Qlik Associative Engine to enable licensing.
     See [Licenses configuration](./services/licenses.md#configuration) page.

-    With a beta license the community limitations will no longer apply.
+    With a license the community limitations will no longer apply.

 ## Third Party Licenses